JOHAE96/hackintosh/README.md

 ## post install

-POST INSTALL IMPORTANT: To make your Hackintosh hard drive bootable WITHOUT YOUR USB you need to again use Config Configurator to copy the EFI from the USB drive to your MacOS hard drive.
+To make your Hackintosh hard drive bootable WITHOUT YOUR USB you need to again use Config Configurator to copy the EFI from the USB drive to your MacOS hard drive.
 Mount both USB and internal hard drive in Clover Configurator and copy and past the EFI from USB to internal hard drive.

 # credits
 - https://www.tonymacx86.com/threads/guide-intel-nuc7-nuc8-using-clover-uefi-nuc7i7bxx-nuc8i7bxx-etc.261711/page-159#post-2019668